ian-ani/MediaBulk/README.md

 3. Copy all the files from *bin* to a folder of your choice.
 4. Add *bin* to your **Path** environment variables.

+For this script to work, as PowerShell might be quite strict with some scripts, you need to activate this first:

+``Set-ExecutionPolicy RemoteSigned -Scope CurrentUser``

+And to deactivate it once you're done:

+``Set-ExecutionPolicy Restricted -Scope CurrentUser``

 ## Usage

 1. It will ask if you are in the correct folder (answer with Y or N).
 If not, write your path and it will automatically change